2024 Tennessee House of Representatives election: District 83

 The 83rd district is located in West Tennessee and consists of some Memphis suburbs in southeastern Shelby County.
 The district includes the city of Germantown and part of the neighborhood White Station.
 Incumbent Republican Mark White has represented the district since 2010.
+He won re-election with a margin of 15.8%.
+On the concurrent presidential election, Donald Trump only won the district with a margin of 8.0%.